 - The Pogg — accredited by the United Kingdom Gambling Commission (UKGC).

-Failing to reach a resolution using one of these mediators when you’re clearly in the right would suggest that you’re dealing with a particularly stubborn Bookmaker.
+Failing to reach a resolution using one of these mediators would suggest that you’re dealing with a particularly stubborn Bookmaker.
 If you still feel that you have strong grounds to settle your dispute with a positive outcome, then don’t give up, continue to the next step…

-There aren’t too many fully-legitimate complaints that go this far (unless they involve very large sums).
-There are a few professional services you can turn to:
+There aren’t too many complaints that go this far unless they involve very large sums.
+There are a few professional services you can turn to for help.

 - Small Claims Court

-Taking legal action against a Bookmaker is effective — but can be expensive.
-There aren’t quite as many success stories involving the Small Claims Court and ASA for gambling disputes, but it’s worth a try.
+Taking legal action against a Bookmaker is most effective — but it’s expensive.
+There aren’t quite as many success stories involving the Small Claims Court and ASA for gambling disputes, but it may be worth a try.

 The Twitter account @BettingScams is a good place to network with other players that have experienced disputes just like yours.

-I hope this post saves you (at least some) frustration, and helps you in resolving gambling disputes.
+I hope this post saves you some frustration, and helps you to resolve gambling disputes.
 Many of you will come to find that Bookmaker/Casinos will back down provided you can adequately argue, and prove, that you did nothing wrong.
-Otherwise they’ll take full advantage until you escalate the matter.
+If you don’t, they’ll take full advantage until you escalate the matter.